India–Pakistan cricket rivalry: 21st century

-The 2025 Asia Cup was a heavily tense situation for both teams, mostly due to the Pahalgam terror attack by Pakistan based terror group The Resistance Front and the military conflict in the aftermath of the attack.
+The 2025 Asia Cup was a heavily tense situation for both teams, mostly due to the Pahalgam terror attack by Pakistan-based terror group The Resistance Front and the military conflict in the aftermath of the attack.
 Before the tournament, there were calls for boycott, but eventually the Government of India gave a go-ahead.
 During the group stage, the Indian team led by Suryakumar Yadav refused to shake hands after defeating Pakistan, with Yadav dedicating the victory to the victims of Pahalgam attack and Indian Army.
-In the super four stage, Pakistani cricketers Haris Rauf and Sahibzada Farhan made insensitive gestures in the match: while Rauf made a "jet crashing" gesture and a "6-0" finger sign, interpreted by media as a symbolic reference to Pakistan's unverified claim of shooting down six Indian aircraft during Operation Sindoor, Farhan celebrated his half-century by mimicking firing a rifle with his bat.
+In the super four stage, Pakistani cricketers Haris Rauf and Sahibzada Farhan made insensitive gestures in the match: while Rauf made a "jet crashing" gesture and a "6-0" finger sign, interpreted by media as a symbolic reference to Pakistan's claim of shooting down six Indian aircraft during Operation Sindoor, Farhan celebrated his half-century by mimicking firing a rifle with his bat.
 Yadav and Rauf were fined 30% of their match fees, while Farhan received a warning.
 Following the final, in which India defeated Pakistan again, a major controversy erupted as the Indian team refused to accept the winning trophy from ACC president Mohsin Naqvi, who also serves as Pakistan's Interior Minister and Chairman of the PCB, and this led to a delay in handing out other awards.
-Yadav later said the side had been "denied" the opportunity to lift the trophy and criticized the handling of the ceremony.
-Naqvi handed the trophy to the UAE cricket authorities when the BCCI threatened to impeach him from the ACC presidentship for misconduct.
+Yadav later said the team had been "denied" the opportunity to lift the trophy and criticized the handling of the ceremony.
+Naqvi handed the trophy to the UAE cricket authorities when the BCCI threatened to impeach him from the ACC presidency for misconduct.

 Following the men's Asia Cup victory, the BCCI asked the women's team to avoid shaking hands with the Pakistani women's team during the 2025 Women's Cricket World Cup.

+During the 2026 Men's T20 World Cup, the Pakistani team was reportedly asked by their Government not to play the initial group stage match with India, citing the ICC's refusal to relocate Bangladesh's matches out of India to Sri Lanka, due to the removal of Mustafizur Rahman from the 2026 Indian Premier League.
+However, the ICC warned the PCB of possible sanctions for a potential boycott of the match against India, and eventually went ahead.
+During the coin toss, there was no handshake between the Indian captain Suryakumar Yadav and the Pakistani captain Salman Ali Agha, which was also followed after India had defeated Pakistan.

 Results

-The two sides have played a total of 211 matches, with Pakistan winning 88 matches and India winning 80.
-In Tests and ODIs, Pakistan has been victorious in more games than India.
-Meanwhile, India has won 13 of the 16 T20Is between the two sides.
+Across all formats, India and Pakistan have played each other 212 times, with Pakistan winning 88 matches and India winning 81.
+In Tests and ODIs, Pakistan has won more matches than India, while India has won 14 of the 17 T20Is between the two teams.
 (Note: The 2007 T20 World Cup group stage match between the two teams ended in scores tied.
 India was declared as the winner after a bowl-out victory.)